This Page Is Under Construction And May Be Frequently Updated

 Maps below to indicate where in England one would find Basingstoke, for those who are not local to South Central England.

-- Watch made by William Gregory, silver paired case, ploughing scene on dial, c.1842.
+- A William Gregory Sr watch, silver paired case, ploughing scene on dial, c.1842.
 Hampshire Cultural Trust.

 - Hampshire Chronicle & Southampton Courier Winchester, Monday, March 20, 1826